shibumi/SRE-cheat-sheet/README.md

-# SRE-Cheatsheet
+# SRE-cheat-sheet
-A cheatsheet for SREs (mostly influenced by Google SREs)
+A cheatsheet for SREs (mostly influenced by Google SREs).
+It is meant as a landing page to quickly look up a certain keyword.
+If you want to go more into the details, I suggest you read the Google SRE book.
+It is for free: https://landing.google.com/sre/book/

 ## Dictionary
 ### Site Reliability Engineering